 - Deli-Style Potato Salad

-Easy Deli-Style Tuna Salad
+Easy New York Deli-Style Tuna Salad Recipe

 Delicious and easy, 3-ingredient tuna salad like in NY delis and bagel shops!
+Terrific as a sandwich and perfect for picnics!

 Ingredients